Note: if you urgently need a replacement passport, see Emergency Passports instead.

 The following passport applications MUST be lodged in-person:

-- Child - Renewal passport for a child aged 16 & 17 years.
+- Renewal passport for a child aged 16 & 17 years

 Who must attend the in-person appointment:

-- All child first and/or emergency passport applications BOTH parents must lodge in-person, it does not matter whether the parent is an Australian citizen.
+- For all child first and/or emergency passport only applications BOTH parents must lodge in-person, it does not matter whether the parent is an Australian citizen.

-- All children aged 16 and 17 years MUST lodge in-person, together with one parent.
-Your child will receive an adult 10-year valid passport (not optional).
+- Children aged 16 and 17 years MUST lodge in-person, together with one parent.
+They will receive an adult 10-year valid passport (not optional).

-- All children aged 0-15 years are not required to attend the in-person appointment.
+- Children aged 0-15 years are not required to attend the appointment (optional).

-Incomplete passport applications will not be accepted and require a new in-person appointment to lodge.
+Incomplete passport applications, including missing signatures and documents, will not be accepted and require a new in-person appointment to lodge.

-Print the correct CHECKLIST below and carefully follow the step-by-step instructions to avoid common errors, including missing documents and signatures:
+Print the correct CHECKLIST (click link below) and carefully follow the step-by-step instructions to avoid common errors, including missing documents and signatures:

 - Adult All Other In-person